Information technology tools and resources at the UW

 Manage your recording in the classroom

-The touch panels in most classrooms equipped with automated Panopto recorders have controls that allow you to see the status of your current recording and to start, pause, resume, extend and stop your scheduled recording.
+Most classrooms equipped with automated Panopto recorders have touch panel controls that allow you to see the status of your current recording and to start, pause, resume, extend and stop your scheduled recording.
 Learn more about the benefits and features of in-class recording.

 - Status of the current recording: Name of the current recording and the scheduled start and end times.